-- 1 Restart the computer. - 2 Go to Dell.com/support. - 3 Enter the Service Tag or Express Service Code and click Submit. - ONOTE: To locate the Service Tag, click Where is my Service Tag? - NOTE: If you cannot find your Service Tag, click Detect My Product.
-Proceed with the instructions on screen. - 4 If you are unable to locate or find the Service Tag, click the Product Category of your computer. - 5 Choose the Product Type from the list. - 6 Select your computer model and the Product Support page of your computer appears. - 7 Click Get drivers and click View All Drivers. - The Drivers and Downloads page opens. - 8 On the Drivers and Downloads screen, under the Operating System drop-down list, select BIOS. - 9 Identify the latest BIOS file and click Download File. - You can also analyze which drivers need an update.
-To do this for your product, click Analyze System for Updates and follow the instructions on the screen. - 10 Select your preferred download method in the Please select your download method below window, click Download File. - The File Download window appears. - 11 Click Save to save the file on your computer. - 12 Click Run to install the updated BIOS settings on your computer. - Follow the instructions on the screen. - NOTE: It is recommended not to update the BIOS version for more than 3 revisions.
+- NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re-enabled after the BIOS update is completed. - Restart the computer. - 2 Go to Dell.com/support. - · Enter the Service Tag or Express Service Code and click Submit. - · Click Detect Product and follow the instructions on screen, - 3 If you are unable to detect or find the Service Tag, click the Choose from all products. - 4 Choose the Products category from the list. - NOTE: Choose the appropriate category to reach the product page - 5 Select your computer model and the Product Support page of your computer appears. - 6 Click Get drivers and click Drivers and Downloads. - The Drivers and Downloads section opens. - 7 Click Find it myself. - 8 Click BIOS to view the BIOS versions. - 9 Identify the latest BIOS file and click Download. - 10 Select your preferred download method in the Please select your download method below window, click Download File. - The File Download window appears. - 11 Click Save to save the file on your computer. - 12 Click Run to install the updated BIOS settings on your computer. - Follow the instructions on the screen. - NOTE: It is recommended not to update the BIOS version for more than 3 revisions.
 For example: If you want to update the BIOS from 1.0 to 7.0, then install version 4.0 first and then install version 7.0.